gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 Here are some advantages that we experienced in the workshops; if these appeal to you, you could consider hosting your own workshop at your work, a meetup, or any other setting that makes sense!

-- _Dedicated time and place to learn:_ it’s easier to set aside time to learn something new when you are in a room with other people doing the same thing
+- _Dedicated time and place to learn:_ it's easier to set aside time to learn something new when you are in a room with other people doing the same thing
 - _Quicker problem-solving:_ you can usually get answers to your questions and solve problems faster than you could otherwise
-- _Customized content:_ the workshop host can customize the workshop for the group’s needs ahead of time by sending out a survey, and the workshop can shift focus depending on real-time needs and questions of the group and individuals
+- _Customized content:_ the workshop host can customize the workshop for the group's needs ahead of time by sending out a survey, and the workshop can shift focus depending on real-time needs and questions of the group and individuals

 We'd love to hear how it goes and hope that you'll use the resources below.